How the Grinch Stole Christmas! (TV special): Development

-Animation and cartoon director Chuck Jones and children's-book author Ted Geisel (Dr. Seuss) had worked together on the Private Snafu training cartoons at Warner Bros.
+Animation director Chuck Jones and children's-book author Dr. Seuss (real name Theodor Geisel) had worked together on the Private Snafu training cartoons at Warner Bros.
 Cartoons during World War II.
 Jones was interested in adapting one of Geisel's books into a television special and approached him to turn How the Grinch Stole Christmas! into one in time for the holiday season.
 According to Jones, when he first read the book, his comment was that the Grinch was the best Christmas villain since Ebenezer Scrooge from A Christmas Carol.
 Although Geisel was initially reluctant, he agreed with Jones' idea.

-During the process of storyboarding, Geisel and Jones worked closely at the MGM studio and Geisel's glass-enclosed eagle's nest in the neighborhood of La Jolla in San Diego, California.
-It took approximately two months to be finished.
+During the process of storyboarding, Geisel and Jones worked closely at the MGM studio and Geisel's glass-enclosed eagle's nest in the neighborhood of La Jolla in San Diego, California, taking approximately two months to be finished.
 After storyboarding was finished, Jones went to New York City to sell the special to a sponsor.
 He presented the idea with the storyboard and acted all the parts 28 times.
 The special was bought by the Foundation For Full-Service Banks.
 CBS gave Jones and MGM a $315,000 budget, more than four times what Bill Melendez was offered to produce A Charlie Brown Christmas.
 According to The Daily Herald-Tribune in 1992, it was a record for a cartoon at the time.

 Voice cast

-Chuck Jones and Ted Geisel cast Boris Karloff to narrate the special because of his "beautiful, rhythmic, caring" voice and the poetic quality of the way he read the script.
+Jones and Geisel cast Boris Karloff to narrate the special because of his "beautiful, rhythmic, caring" voice and the poetic quality of the way he read the script.
 He also voiced the Grinch to ensure the voices of the Grinch and Cindy Lou Who were well received by fans.
 Jones described Karloff as "the only one [in mind]" because of his establishment of Rudyard Kipling's stories and others.
 Prior to its production, Karloff was eager to do the special since he had been a Dr. Seuss fan for several years.
 After recording, the sound engineers removed Karloff's high pitches to create the "gravelly grunt" of the Grinch's voice.
 June Foray provided the voice of Cindy Lou Who.
 She listened to Karloff's reading on earphones to maintain the same poetic quality.